UKHomeOffice/aspel-workspace/packages/asl-metrics/README.md

 If running locally, the database environment variables should be set in `.env` as per `asl-workflow`.

-Additionally the following should be defined in `.env`:
+Additionally, the following should be defined in `.env`:

 ```
 PORT=8089